Wijnandvdm/nom-stats/README.md

 ## To Do
 - possibility to put folders in folders and have them represented that way in the index.html dynamically
+- make the base ingredients of all recipes enough for one portion, then make a counter which you can increase on the recipe page to up the portions
 - ingredients.yaml file as csv file?